okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 ### Web request rate limit (client level)

 The following client-based System Log events are fired when an individual client exceeds its assigned limit for the OAuth `/authorize` endpoint.
-The event that fires depends on the client-based rate-limiting mode that is set:
+The event that fires depends on the client-based rate limit mode that is set:

 * [`system.client.rate_limit.violation`](/docs/reference/api/event-types/?q=system.client.rate_limit.violation)<br>
 This event is fired when the framework is in **Enforce and log per client** mode and a specific client, IP address, or device identifier combination exceeds the total limit of 60 requests per minute.
 The System Log contains information about the client ID, IP address, device identifier, and the actual user if the user already has a valid session.